AmiraSayedMahmed/task_manager_app/README.md

 # task_manager
     Flutter Project with local database using Hive and Bloc State Management

-    -- Sorry for uncompletting the requirement but i am working and not have have much time to complete all requirment within 3 day
+    -- Sorry for uncompletting the requirement but i am working and not have have much time to complete all requirment within 3 days but  i have knowledge about dealing with Api and Sqlite database and i am ready for 3 month or what ever you decide internship before starting the work

 A new Flutter project.

 ## Getting Started